-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of the governmental activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of the Boston Public Library (Library) as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Library's basic financial statements, and have issued our report thereon dated September XX, 2023.
-Our report includes a reference to other auditors who audited the financial statements of the Boston Public Library Fund, Inc., as described in our report on the Library's financial statements.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of the governmental activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of the Boston Public Library (Library) as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Library's basic financial statements, and have issued our report thereon dated September 29, 2023.
+Our report includes a reference to other auditors who audited the financial statements.
 This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.